 Fannie Lou Hamer Leadership Program

-The Fannie Lou Hamer Leadership Program is designed for young Black disabled advocates (ages 18 – 30) who are committed to the social, political, and economic issues surrounding the intersections of the Black and Disability communities.
+The Fannie Lou Hamer Leadership Program is designed for Black disabled advocates aged 18 – 59 who are dedicated to advancing social, political, and economic equity at the intersection of the Black and disability communities.
+Fannie Lou Hamer often worked with young leaders and began her own human rights work at age 44, which is why the program welcomes both emerging and experienced advocates.

 Who is Fannie Lou Hamer?